Electronics Engineering AS/AAS

 If this sounds like a career you might be interested in, consider ECPI University.
-Through ECPI’s year-round schedule, you can earn an Associate of Science Degree in Electronics Engineering Technology (Associate of Applied Science in Electronics Engineering Technology – South Carolina only) in just 1.5 years.
+Through ECPI’s year-round schedule, you could earn an Associate of Science Degree in Electronics Engineering Technology (Associate of Applied Science in Electronics Engineering Technology – South Carolina only) in as little as 1.5 years.

 At the Charlotte, NC Campus Charlotte location only, you can also study learn how to set up, maintain, and troubleshoot radiological and fluoroscopy medical equipment.
 Working with medical imaging technology and systems, you can develop electronics, mechanics, and networking skills.
 Career opportunities often require relocation and working in a medical environment.